geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 CSV2SHP
 =======

-We are trying a new track for introducing features this year; rather then reading through a shapefile and ripping things apart in an artificial exercise, we are going to start by building a shapefile from scratch so you get to see every last thing that goes into creating features.
+We are trying a new track for introducing features this year; rather than reading through a shapefile and ripping things apart in an artificial exercise, we are going to start by building a shapefile from scratch so you get to see every last thing that goes into creating features.